ReVanced/revanced-documentation/docs/revanced-development/1_setup_development_environment.md

 - Use development branches and always branch off and PR to the `dev` branch

-- To use the local `revanced-patches` project in the `revanced-cli` and `revanced-patches` projects, make sure you publish it to the local Maven repository with `./gradlew publish` and use the correct version in the `build.gradle.kts` file in the `revanced-cli` and `revanced-patches` projects, otherwise, it will use the package from GitHub Packages
+- To use the local `revanced-patcher` project in the `revanced-cli` and `revanced-patches` projects, make sure you publish it to the local Maven repository with `./gradlew publish` and use the correct version in the `build.gradle.kts` file in the `revanced-cli` and `revanced-patches` projects, otherwise, it will use the package from GitHub Packages